What Is This Digital PR Thing That Everyone Says You Need?

 Got no budget to create new content?
 Can spend time digging through the internet and sending emails?

 You can identify pages with broken links that could link to your website (and the content you already have) and ask the webmaster if that broken link could be replaced with a link to your site.
 If you have $67 available, get a starter subscription to Broken Link Builder.
 If you have a subscription to Ahrefs, you will find this guide handy.
 If you can’t spend a dime, then follow this process.

 Alternatively, if your business has been going on for a while and you’ve accumulated unlinked brand mentions over the years, then it might be time to go ask for those links.
 Here’s a guide on link reclamation that will come in handy.
 Or you can follow this other guide if those unlinked brand mentions are connected to content promotion campaigns that failed to deliver on links.

 Want to build links you can control within a short period of time?
 Have the expertise and background to add value to the conversation in your industry?
 Fancy writing?

 You can give guest blogging a try and start putting all that industry knowledge (and spare time) to good use.
-Get in touch with blogs and publications in your sector that are open to guest writers and pitch them ideas for articles you could provide – you’ll be able to add a link back to your site and you’ll get to pick everything about it.
+Get in touch with blogs and publications in your sector that are open to guest writers and pitch them ideas for articles you could provide – you’ll be able to add a link back to your site and you’re likely going to be able to pick everything about it.

 Got no budget, no time to create new content and nobody who can sit in front of the computer trying to build some links?